IBM-Cloud/vpc-tutorials/README_TESTS.md

 1. Open a shell.
 1. Set the environment variable `API_KEY` to a IBM Cloud platform API key.
 1. Set the environment variable `TRAVIS_JOB_ID` to a unique value like your initials -- this will be used as resource prefix in most tests.
-1. Set the environment variable `KEYS` to a comma separated list of VPC SSH key names.
+1. Set the environment variable `KEYS` to a comma separated list of VPC SSH key names you want to inject in the VSI.
+If you don't specify the variable, it will be initialized to all existing keys.
 Most tests will inject these keys in the VSIs they create -- useful to debug a failing test until the resources have been deleted.
 1. Set the environment variables defined in the `env/global` section (`TEST_VPC_NAME`, `RESOURCE_GROUP`, `REGION`).
 1. Identify the test you want to run.
 1. Set the environment variables defined for this test (`SCENARIO`, `TEST`, `TEARDOWN`).
 1. Copy the `docker run...` command from `.travis.yml` and run it.
 1. Wait for your test to run.

+## teardown - the resource group cleaner

+When tests run on Travis, [tests/teardown.sh](tests/teardown.sh) is executed by actual tests.
+The script will remove all VPCs under the RESOURCE_GROUP used for the tests, together with all service instances.
+It is pretty harsh but needed to ensure tests always run in a clean environment.
+BEWARE IF YOU CALL THIS WITH YOUR OWN RESOURCE GROUP.